dsarrut/syd-doc/command-line-tools.md

 All tools start with 'syd'.
 Verbosity is managed by `-v` flag.
 You can increase the verbosity by increasing the number `-v1`, `-v2` etc ...

+Most of the tool (except sydCreateDatabase) requires a database, set by the flag `--db filename.db` or implicitly with the environment variable `SYD_CURRENT_DB`.

 # sydCreateDatabase